RuiCoelho6/RuiCoelho6/README.md

-👋 Hello there!

-Welcome to my GitHub!
+👋 Welcome to my GitHub!
 I'm glad you're here.

 I'm currently exploring and building projects in C and C++.
 This space is where I share my experiments, learning journeys, and open-source contributions.
 Whether you're here to browse, collaborate, or just curious—feel free to take a look around.
 Feedback, ideas, or just a friendly hello are always welcome. 🙂